Vita-Development-Suite/doc/README.md

 ### Toolchain

-Command lines tools for building executables and applications for the Vita.
+Command lines tools for building PRX libraries and applications.
 Use the `--help` flag to see usage.

 #### libgen